42 USC § 1320e - Comparative clinical effectiveness research

 any other relevant information (including information on the membership of the Board, expert advisory panels, methodology committee, and the executive staff of the Institute, any conflicts of interest with respect to these individuals, and any bylaws adopted by the Board during the preceding year).

-members appointed, not later than 6 months after March 23, 2010, by the Comptroller General of the United States as follows:
+(C) At least nineteen, but no more than twenty-one members appointed by the Comptroller General of the United States as follows:

 (ii)